 When performance management came into existence, the intent was good: it was a way for employees to understand what was expected from them by their managers, tell them how they were performing, and what they need to work on.
 The reality of the execution of this, and the evolution of how both companies and people worked is where this fell short.

 A formal discussion between a manager and an employee once or twice or even three times a year, does very little for building the relationship between them, and very little for giving feedback that is timely, useful or constructive.
 What often ends up happening is that it is a one-way line of interaction where the manager tells the employee what went well and all the things that went wrong.
 Because the end result of what organizations want from the process is a rating, this has become the goal of performance management.

 Employees often struggle to understand their role in the bigger picture.
 Performance goals that are assigned to employees sometimes do not correlate to organizational goals or targets.
-This causes confusion and disengagement as the employee doesn’t understand the important or impact of their role.
+This causes confusion and disengagement as the employee doesn’t understand the importance or impact of their role.
 The role of the manager in this process is vital.
-Employees that understand their contribution to the company are more engaged and committed than those that don’t.
+Employees who understand their contribution to the company are more engaged and committed than those who don’t.

 Performance management needs to include lots of feedback to be relevant. and not reflect just one perspective – the manager’s.
 There are other important perspectives when looking at how an employee is doing that include team members, subordinates, peers, customers, and vendors, among others.
 Including as many perspectives as possible gives a balanced, more concrete view on how an employee is doing.

 There are a number of companies that have removed performance ratings from the performance management process.
 While there are various points of view on how successful this is, those who have implemented a no-ratings approach consider the value this brings as the focus of discussions is about constructive conversation versus a struggle on the rating.